 High image quality.

 Professional and amateur photographers alike are excited about HEIF’s potential.
-Like JPEG, the file sizes are generally small, but JPEG only supports an 8-bit color scheme while HEIF supports up to 16 bits.
+Like JPEG, the file sizes are generally small, but JPEG only supports an 8-bit colour scheme while HEIF supports up to 16 bits.
 That translates to far higher quality images captured on your camera roll.

 HEIF offers transparency, while JPEG does not.
 Also, the unique file properties of an HEIF image mean you can make changes to the image without having to save new versions as you go.
 So, in the editing suites all over the world, HEIF has proven extremely popular.